rogerwelin/cfnctl/README.md

 ### Notice

-Cfnctl is under development and is missing several features such as:
+Cfnctl is under early development and is missing several features such as:

 * user cancellation does not clean up stacks,  [Issue](https://github.com/rogerwelin/cfnctl/issues/1)
 * does not support uploading large templates to S3 yet, [Issue](https://github.com/rogerwelin/cfnctl/issues/2)
+* does not support drift detection yet, [Issue](https://github.com/rogerwelin/cfnctl/issues/5)

 Feature request and pull requests are welcome.
 Please see the [Contributing doc](https://github.com/rogerwelin/cfnctl/blob/master/CONTRIBUTING.md)